MovingBlocks/Terasology/README.markdown

 Terasology requires Java 7 or 8, the newer the better - [download it here](http://www.java.com/en/download/manual.jsp).
 Also make sure that your graphics card driver is up to date.

-For easy setup (recommended) you can use our launcher - [download it here](https://github.com/MovingBlocks/TerasologyLauncher/releases)
+For easy setup (recommended) you can use our launcher - [download it here](https://github.com/MovingBlocks/TerasologyLauncher/releases) which offers different release lines - for instance stable, develop, and legacy

-For direct downloads you can get the latest [stable version here](http://jenkins.terasology.org/job/TerasologyStable/lastSuccessfulBuild/artifact/build/distributions/Terasology.zip) or our cutting-edge develop version [here from our Jenkins](http://jenkins.terasology.org/job/Terasology/lastSuccessfulBuild/artifact/build/distributions/Terasology.zip)
+Direct download stable builds are uploaded to [our release section here on GitHub](https://github.com/MovingBlocks/Terasology/releases) while the cutting-edge develop version can be downloaded direct [here from our Jenkins](http://jenkins.terasology.org/job/DistroOmega/lastSuccessfulBuild/artifact/distros/omega/build/distributions/TerasologyOmega.zip)

 You can use the Windows executable or one of the default launch scripts to start the game.
 They will setup your Java Virtual Machine to allocate up to 1024 MB of memory.
 Under Linux and Mac OS X the run script needs the access permission "Execute" to run properly: "chmod +x [scriptname].sh".